vburckhardt/terraform-ibm-cbr/examples/multi-service-profile/README.md

-# CBR Multi Service Profile
+# CBR multi service profile

 An end-to-end example that uses the submodule cbr-service-profile.
 This example uses the IBM Cloud Provider to automate the following infrastructure::